During the past several years, I’ve noticed some interesting trends with my clients who are mostly male with a few exceptions.

 Though there is no definitive answer as to what caused the baby boom, historians have put forth the idea that the baby boom was directly related to the end of World War II in 1945.

-Once the war was over, there was an overall optimistic mood in the country and a period of affluence in the U.S. economy.)
+Once the war was over, the country had an overall optimistic mood and a period of affluence in the U.S. economy.)

 Baby Boomers Defining Characteristics